 182. Penalized Owner

-If Google identifies a particular owner (through whois data) doing spam or uploading malware, they could possibly restrict all other as well as future website(s) from indexing that is owned by the same person.
+If Google identifies a particular owner (through whois data) doing spam or uploading malware, they could possibly restrict all other as well as future websites from indexing that are owned by the same person.

 183. Parked Domain